ptitSeb/box64/docs/USAGE.md

  * 1 : Show SIGSEGV detail, even if a signal handler is present

 #### BOX64_SHOWBT *
-Show some Backtrace (Nativ e and Emulated) whgen a signal (SEGV, ILL or BUS) is caught
+Show some Backtrace (Native and Emulated) when a signal (SEGV, ILL or BUS) is caught
  * 0 : Don"t show backtraces (Default.)
  * 1 : Show Backtrace detail (for native, box64 is rename as the x86_64 binary run)